qriosa/SParry/README.md

 >>>
 >>> result = calc(graph = matrix, # Graph data
 ... graphType = 'matrix', # Graph format
 ... srclist = 0, # Calculate the shortest path of a single source.
-The source point is node 0 ... useCUDA = True) # Use CUDA for acceleration
+The source vertex is node 0 ... useCUDA = True) # Use CUDA for acceleration
 >>>
 >>> result.dist